 Those members of the clergy, mainly Bishops, who are members of the House of Lords.

 “… until the Reformation,the Lords Spiritual made up the majority of members of the House of Lords.
 They included archbishops, bishops and mitred abbots.

 However, with the dissolution of the monasteries in the 16th century, there were no abbots to attend, and with limitations being placed on the number of bishops entitled to sit in the Lords, the number of spiritual peers is now reduced to 26.
 They include the Archbishops of Canterbury and York, the Bishops of Durham, London and Winchester, and the 21 next most senior Church of England Bishops.”

-2. the Lords Temporal – those members of the House of Lords who are either hereditary peers, Law Lords, or Lords appointed for life.
+Those members of the House of Lords who are either hereditary peers, Law Lords, or Lords appointed for life.